davidjahn/pcc-learning-name/README.md

 - `@EnableCachingDefinedRegions` - This annotation will ensure that `Region`( a concept in PCC which is analogus to `Map`), will be created based on Spring Caching abstraction.

-- `@Region` - This annotation is used to define the object which will be pushed into the `Region` in PCC.

-- `@EnableGemFireCaching` - Chooses PCC/GemFire as a Caching Provider.